firecat53/keepmenu/README.rst

 Keepmenu
 ========

+..
+Warning:: Keepmenu now depends on pykeepass>=4.0.0.
+It will break if you are using a current distribution-packaged pykeepass.
+The easiest way to update pykeepass is:

+            pip install --user -U pykeepass

 Fully featured Dmenu/Rofi frontend for managing Keepass databases.

 Inspired in part by Passhole_, but I wanted something more dmenu and less